dissanayakeG/PHP_JS/Docs/PHP_fundamentals.md

 ## Working with Objects

+# Serialization in PHP

+Serialization is the process of converting a PHP value (object, array, etc.) into a storable string representation that can be saved to a file, database, or transmitted over a network.
+Unserialization (or deserialization) is the reverse process—reconstructing the original PHP value from that string.

+## Why Use Serialization?

+- Persistence: Store objects in sessions, databases, or files
+- Caching: Save expensive-to-create objects for later reuse
+- Data transfer: Send complex data structures between systems
+- Message queues: Pass objects between different parts of an application

 ### serialize

 -   The `serialize()` function converts an object into a storable string representation (a byte stream).